University Park Services

-Student Legal Services was established in 2010 to protect the rights of students, provide students with access to the judicial system, and educate students about legal issues.
-The office is funded by student fee allocations, and all services are free to University Park students who are enrolled and have paid the student fee.
+Student Legal Services was established in 2010 at the University Park campus to protect the rights of students, provide students with access to the judicial system, and educate students about legal issues.
+The service was expanded in 2021 to include Commonwealth Campus students.
+The office is funded by student fee allocations, and all services are free to students who are enrolled and pay the Student Initiated Fee.

-We provide referrals, consultations, or representation.
+We provide consultations, representation, document preparation, notary services, educational programming and referrals.
 The level of service we can provide depends on the facts and circumstances of the individual case.

 We provide consultations on a wide variety of legal issues in both criminal and civil matters.
 All our attorneys are licensed in Pennsylvania and can only provide advice on Pennsylvania law.

-Our attorneys represent students in court in many types of criminal and civil matters.
 Before we can represent a student, we must enter into a written representation agreement that outlines the terms of our representation.
-Like all of our services, representation is free!
+Like all of our services, representation is free--students have already paid for the service with their student initiated fee.

 In some situations, our office can only provide referrals to other attorneys or services.
 These include matters where there is a conflict of interest, where the issue falls outside the capability, qualifications, or experience of our attorneys, or where the matter would overwhelm our capacity and reduce the availability of services to a large number of students.